Mandatory Student Fee Prioritization Report

 More commonly known as SABC, this committee is charged with advising the university president in the budgeting and administration of all student activity fees.
 The committee, which advises and counsels the university president in these decisions, is comprised of the SGA Executive Board and chaired by the SGA president.

-The committee annually funds numerous student activities ranging from the Department of Campus life, to intramural sports, the PRIDE alliance, the campus radio and newspaper and more.
+The committee annually funds numerous student activities ranging from the Department of Campus Life to intramural sports, the PRIDE Alliance, WGUR campus radio station, the Colonnade student newspaper, among others.
 All payments from student activity fee funds are made according to the appropriate business practices of Georgia College, and payments from student activity fee funds are made by the chief business officer of Georgia College upon receipt of a properly approved invoice or contract.

 The complete SABC guidelines and process for requesting funds can be found on the Student Life website or downloaded here in a PDF format.